scipy-conference/scipy_proceedings/papers/klaus_greff/paper.rst

 Configuration
 -------------
-An important goal of Sacred is to make it convenient to define, expose and use hyperparameters, which we'll call the configuration of the experiment.
+An important goal of Sacred is to make it convenient to define, expose and use hyperparameters, which we will call the configuration of the experiment.

 Defining a Configuration
 ++++++++++++++++++++++++